LearnSmartyHQ/word-vault/data/source/The Oxford 3000/readme.md

 ## How can I browse the Oxford 3000 wordlist?
 The Oxford 3000 list covers British and American English.
 The keywords are listed alphabetically.

-## What is the Oxford 3000 Text Checker?
-Use our Text Checker to check which words in any text are part of the Oxford 3000.
-You can use this information to judge the difficulty of that text.

 ## Source